josuechinchilla/BIGf90/README.md

 #### BLUPF90 Reference:
   Misztal, I., S. Tsuruta, D.A.L.
 Lourenco, I. Aguilar, A. Legarra, and Z. Vitezica.
 2014.
 Manual for BLUPF90 family of programs: http://nce.ads.uga.edu/wiki/lib/exe/fetch.php?media=blupf90_all2.pdf")

+*The BLUPF90 programs are free for research, but their use should be acknowledged in publications.
+For commercial use, please contact Ignacy Misztal (ignacy@uga.edu) or Daniela Lourenco (danilino@uga.edu).
+Provide your name, company, and purpose of use in the email.*

 ### Overview
 This package has functions to: